cellgeni/nf-scautoqc/README.md

 * This expansion will allow user to specify the input type whether it is Cellranger or STARsolo input.
 * For Cellranger inputs, the pipeline will be able to run Velocyto and CellBender without specifying anything additionally.

+### Smart memory allocation

+* This addition will estimate the average memory needed for pool_all step, so it won't need to try multiple times until it runs well.

 ## Original workflow scheme

 ![](scautoqc-original-diagram.png)

+## Release notes

+### v0.2.0
+* Improvements in python scripts
+  * Changed output filenames in all scripts
+  * gather_matrices.py
+    - added support for Cellbender v3 outputs
+  * qc.py
+    - moved sampleID annotation step from pool_all.py
+  * pool_all.py
+    - added support for resume functionality of nextflow
+    - removed sampleID annotation step (moved to qc.py)
+  * add_scrublet_meta.py
+    - added an extra step to remove empty columns in input metadata
+  * integration.py
+    - added support to specify batch key and categorical covariate keys (default: sampleID for batch key, empty for covariates)
+* Improvements in main.py
+  * fixed output generation problem
+  * modified find_doublets process so it only runs for good QC samples
+  * added batch_key parameter to specify the column from cell metadata for scVI integration (default: sampleID)
+  * added covar_keys parameter to specify the columns from cell metadata for scVI integration (no default)
+* Updated workflow figure in README.md

+### v0.1.0
+* First release